sinedied/minui-scraper/README.md

 - `[options]`: Replace this with the command-line arguments to be passed to the scraper.

 ## Options

+When running the scraper, you can pass the following options:

 - `-w, --width <size>`: Max width of the image (default: 300)
 - `-h, --height <size>`: Max height of the image